-Some 1,700 palm-covered islands surrounded by turquoise-blue waters, accessible only by a 205-kilometer expressway running straight across the ocean… Welcome to the Florida Keys, or Florida Keys.
+Some 1,700 palm-covered islands are surrounded by turquoise-blue waters, accessible only by a 205-kilometer expressway running straight across the ocean… Welcome to the Florida Keys, or the Florida Keys.
 Often referred to as the “Caribbean” of the United States, this archipelago offers a wide variety of water sports, from fishing and diving to sailing and kite surfing.
 Drive the highway across the ocean and discover the colors of the Keys archipelago!

-The sea, wherever you look: these are the views that will mostly accompany you on your way from Florida to Key West, the westernmost island of the Keys archipelago and the southernmost point of the United States.
+The sea, wherever you look: these are the views that will mostly accompany you on your way from Florida to Key West, the westernmost island of the Keys archipelago, and the southernmost point of the United States.
 Of the hundreds of islands that make up the archipelago, only a few dozen are inhabited.
 The first inhabitants of the islands came here from the Bahamas and were called “conchos.”
 Today, that is the name given to all the inhabitants of the archipelago.

 Culture in Key West

 Without a doubt, the most popular island in the archipelago is Key West.
 In addition to the tropical climate typical of the Keys, the island also has a vibrant city life.
-There are dozens of clubs, bars and restaurants on busy Duval Street.
-From 1931 to 1939, Ernest Hemingway lived on Key West and worked on his books.
+There are dozens of clubs, bars, and restaurants on busy Duval Street.
+From 1931 to 1939, Ernest Hemingway lived in Key West and worked on his books.
 His house on Whitehead Street is now a museum.
 The furnishings of the colonial building have been preserved as they were when Hemingway lived there.
 The Sloppy Joes, a bar frequented by the writer, is also worth a visit, especially since it was Hemingway who suggested the name of the bar, formerly called the Silver Slipper.

 Fishing for tarpon